Escobita/selenium/selenium-core/selenium-website/src/main/rst/09_getting_help.rst

 Jira
 ----

 ..
-Santi: It's good to explain people how to post bugs of the application...
+Santi: I think it's good to explain people how to post bugs of the application...

 Selenium Reference
 ------------------